 "Leasehold improvements" are land improvements made by a tenant or improvements made by a tenant to a structure which was erected and/or which is owned by the landlord.
-A taxpayer is required to report all leasehold improvement expenditures in Section M on Page 4 of the Statement, even if the taxpayer believes the improvements add no value to the real estate or if the improvements have been assessed as part of the value of the real estate.
+A taxpayer is required to report all leasehold improvement expenditures in Section M on Page 4 of the Statement, even if the taxpayer believes the improvements add no value to the real estate.